bbc/DatetimepickerBundle/README.md

+This is a fork from https://github.com/c960657/DatetimepickerBundle with updated bootstrap-datetimepicker.

 #DatetimepickerBundle

 This bundle implements the [Bootstrap DateTime Picker](https://github.com/smalot/bootstrap-datetimepicker) in a Form Type for Symfony 2.*.
 The bundle structure is inspired by GenemuFormBundle.